Barauni Thermal Power Station

-NTPC, Barauni Or Barauni Thermal Power Station is a 500 megawatt coal-fired power station earlier owned by Bihar State Electricity Board (BSEB) and currently by NTPC Limited.
+NTPC, Barauni Or Barauni Thermal Power Station is a 500-megawatt coal-fired power station earlier owned by Bihar State Electricity Board (BSEB) and currently by NTPC Limited.
 The power station is located at Barauni in Begusarai district, Bihar, India.
-Barauni thermal power station in Bihar came into existence in association with the Russian collaboration and came into operation in the year 1962.
+Barauni thermal power station in Bihar came into existence in association with the Russian collaboration and came into operation in 1962.
 Bihar Government was mulling over the idea to hand over Barauni Thermal Power Station to NTPC Limited.
 On 17 April 2018, Bihar state cabinet, headed by chief minister Nitish Kumar, gave its nod to handing over of Barauni Thermal Power Station to National Thermal Power Corporation.
 On 15 May 2018, Bihar Government signed a memorandum of understanding (MoU) to hand over the thermal plant to National Thermal Power Corporation for a 33- years lease.
 East Central Railway will provide uninterrupted supply of coal to thermal power station.
 NTPC completed the acquisition of 720 MW Barauni thermal power plant with effect from 15 December 2018.
-Unit-6 & 7 (2X 110 MW) retired w.e.f.
-31st March 2024.
+Unit-6 & 7 (2× 110 MW) retired w.e.f.
+31 March 2024.
 The units (8 & 9) of Barauni power station will be progressively put under commercial operation.